swarka7/super-dentist-clinic-app/README.md

 Why this exists: many small clinics still rely on spreadsheets or legacy software.
 Super Dentist is a clean, modern desktop alternative built to be fast, understandable, and maintainable.

 ## 📸 Screenshots
-Add screenshots to `docs/screenshots/` and keep the filenames below so the README renders correctly.

 1. Dashboard / Today view
    `docs/screenshots/screenshot-dashboard.png`
 2. Doctors management